aws/aws-cdk/README.md

 ### Manual Installation

-If you prefer to have complete control over the installation and version of the CDK, the complete distribution is also available as a single signed zip file.
+If you prefer to have full control over the installation and version of the CDK, the complete distribution is also available as a single signed zip file.